Alemi7523/Alemi7523.github.io/index.md

 super effective on any, it is very useful.

 The film finished, and now you have to talk to Kai.
 Agree to enter a new cutscene.
-The choice doesn\'t matter.
+The choice doesn't matter.

 You get Quest Complete, although this didn't appear in the quest menu at all.
 Now you can go to the dressing room to receive your gift, which is